SilvioWeging/kASA/README.md

 * `-x (--callidx) <number>`: Number given to this call of kASA so that no problems with temporary files occur if multiple instances of kASA are running at the same time.
 Default: 0.
 * `-v (--verbose)`: Prints out a little more information e.g. how much percent of your input was already read and analysed (if your input is not gzipped).
 Default: off.
 * `-a (--alphabet) <file> <number>`: If you'd like to use a different translation alphabet formated in the NCBI compliant way, provide the file (gc.prt) and the id.
 Default: Hardcoded translation table.
+* `-r (--ram)`: Loads the index into primary memory.
+If you don't provide enough RAM for this, it will fall back to using secondary memory.
+Default: false.

 ### Generate a content file
 ##### Context